 Malaysia’s city George Town (Penang Island) is big on street art.
 We discovered this as soon as we had our first stroll around the city.
 Armanian Street was the place to be to catch a few of the most well-known murals, but really the whole city is fun to get lost in, and to bump into the many different murals by accident.
 (Unless, of course, you prefer to have one of those helpful street art city maps by hand that guide you around as to not miss anything.)
 Without further ado, let me share some pictures of the artworks we found during our time in George Town.

-There are of course the famous pieces of artwork like these:
+There are of course these famous pieces:

-And the murals that are not so well-known but nevertheless nice to be surprised with:
+And the murals that are not so well-known, but nevertheless nice to be surprised with:

 We are walking on one of the main roads of Luang Prabang, Laos.

 We are hungry.